 3. Cooking the Best BBQ Ribs

 The secret to great ribs that fall off the bone is low and slow cooking.
-You can make the ribs on a propane or charcoal grill and in a smoker.
+You can make the ribs on a propane or charcoal type grill and in a smoker.
 If you use a smoker, you want to set the temperature to 225 degrees Fahrenheit.
 You can use a digital thermometer to check the temperature on a grill.
 The best temperature is 225 but 220 and 210 will work too.
 If you use a higher amount of heat, you risk charring the meat and giving it a rough texture.

 When it comes to wood, you can pick from types such as hickory and cherry that add an extra note of flavor to the ribs.
 You only need three to four ounces of wood at the beginning.
 Check the wood again after 20 minutes and add more wood as needed.